noitaloiv/pythonFundamentals/docs/selektion/if.md

 if int(number) > 5:
   # Will only execute if number is greater than 5.
   print(number, " is larger than 5")
-  # Will only execute if number is greater than 5.
   print("Run the application again to check another number!")

 # Does not belong to the if-statement and will therefore run regardless of whether the if-statement evaluates to True or False.